Guatemalan genocide: La Llorona massacre, El Estor

 La Llorona, located about 18 kilometers from El Estor, department of Izabal (part of the Northern Transversal Strip), was a small village with no more than twenty houses.
 Most of the first settlers who arrived there were from the areas of Senahú and Panzós, both in Alta Verapaz.
-In 1981, the population totaled about 130 people, all of them were members of the q'eqchi' ethnic group.
+In 1981, the population totaled about 130 people, all of them were members of the Q'eqchi' ethnic group.
 Few of the people spoke Spanish and most of them worked in their own cornfields, sporadically, they worked for the local landowners.
 In the vicinity are the villages of El Bongo, Socela, Benque, Rio Pita, Santa Maria, Big Plan and New Hope.
 Conflicts in the area were related to land tenure, highlighting the uncertainty about the boundaries which existed between farms and communities, and the lack of titles.
 Because the National Institute of Agrarian Transformation (INTA) was not registered as a legitimate owner of land which was occupied by La Llorona, the members of the community continued to believe that the land belonged to the state, which had taken steps to obtain its title to the property.
 However, a farmer who was very influential in the area occupied part of the land, generating a conflict between him and the members of the community; on their own initiative, men of the village devised a new boundary between the community's land and the farmer's land, but the problem remained dormant.

 In the second half of the seventies when the presence of guerrillas in the villages was first reported by Ramon, the commander of the aparacimiento, who talked to people and said that they were members of the Guerrilla Army of the Poor.
 They passed many villages, asked what problems their residents were experiencing and offered to solve them.
 They told the peasants that the land belonged to the poor and they also told the peasants that they should trust them.
-In 1977, Ramon, a guerilla commander, regularly visited the village of La Llorona and after he found out that the issue of land ownership was causing many problems in the community, he taught people to practice new measurements, which spread fear among landowners.
+In 1977, Ramon, a guerrilla commander, regularly visited the village of La Llorona and after he found out that the issue of land ownership was causing many problems in the community, he taught people to practice new measurements, which spread fear among landowners.
 That same year, the group which was under Ramon's command arbitrarily executed the Spanish landowner José Hernández, near El Recreo, which he owned.
 Following this act, a clandestine group of mercenaries, dubbed the "fighters of the rich" was formed to protect the interests of landlords; the public authority of El Estor organized the group and paid its members, stemming from the funding of major landowners.
 The group, irregular, was related to the military commissioners of the region and with commanders of the Army, but mutual rivalries also existed.
 The secret organization murdered several people, including victims who had no connection to insurgent groups.